 Saint Ursula Academy for this excellent overview!

-Cincinnati offers a myriad of options to consider when it comes to secondary education.
-Families have choices between public, private, co-ed and single-gendered schools, just to name a few.
+We are very fortunate to live in a region like Cincinnati that offers a myriad of options to consider when it comes to your child’s secondary education!
+Families have choices between public, private, co-ed, and single gendered schools, just to name a few.
 With the many options offered, it’s no wonder families can feel overwhelmed and miss important dates and deadlines.

-The testing center will send individual testing reports to high schools that were indicated by the student on test day.
-From this point, admission committees diligently review HSPT scores, student records, teacher comments and referrals as the difficult decision process begins.
-Every archdiocesan high school is held to the same timeline and sends admissions information on January 15, 2020.
+Once the deadline for applications has passed, admission committees diligently review student records, standardized test results, teacher comments, and referrals as the difficult decision process begins.
+Every archdiocesan high school is held to the same timeline and sends admissions information on January 13, 2021.
 After letters are mailed, high schools are unable to reach out to families for the next 5 days.
-This provides families the privacy to consider all options.
-Should families have any questions during this 5-day “quiet” period, they are absolutely permitted and encouraged to contact the school.
+This provides families the privacy to consider all of their options.
+Should you have any questions during this 5-day “quiet” period, you are absolutely permitted and encouraged to contact the school.

-One other important deadline varies from school to school: actual Enrollment Day.
-This is the date schools begin accepting registration.
-For some schools it is imperative to secure a spot within an identified class size, while other schools have a more relaxed and loose timeframe.
+One other important deadline, which varies from school to school is the actual Enrollment Day.
+This is the date that schools begin accepting registration for the class of 2025.
+For some schools, it is imperative to secure your spot within an identified class size, while other schools have a more relaxed and loose timeframe.

 Don’t let this process overwhelm you.
 Remember, school websites are an excellent resource for preliminary research and deadlines.
 Do not hesitate to reach out to a schools’ admissions department with any questions; they are eager and willing to help guide you.